 - a.
 There shall be publicly accessible open space / plaza space for pedestrians to enjoy located, at a minimum, near the crosswalks that access the MOB site. - b.
 Plaza space shall be landscaped and hardscaped to create an environment for MOB and Hospital patients, employees and visitors that is conducive for sitting, relaxing, and gathering.
 Shade, decorative paving, and landscaping shall be incorporated so that a comfortable setting can be created, - c.
 Plaza space may include benches/seating, public art, bollard lighting, planters, trash and recycling containers and other features that improve the overall experience. - d.
 The plaza space may include an informational or historical signage in the form of a plaque or landscape element to display the Hospital's 100+year heritage at this location. - e.
-Whether the plaza space or other area is chosen, the Hospital shall provide a designated smoking area that is convenient for staff and visitors to access, so as to minimize instances of staff and visitors smoking near surrounding residential properties.
+If 32 Sherwood Street is not acquired, a plaza space or other open space area shall be provided by the Hospital as a designated smoking area that is convenient for staff and visitors to access, so as to minimize instances of staff and visitor smoking near surrounding residential properties.
 The designated area shall be shown on the site plan.